 Then He gives you

-the best work there is:
+the best work of all.

 "We are labourers together with God." — 1 Corinthians 3:9